solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/_index.md

 ### Verify that gRPC functions were discovered

-After a few seconds Gloo should have discovered the service:
+After a few seconds Gloo Edge should have discovered the service:

 ```shell
 kubectl get upstream -n gloo-system default-grpcstore-demo-80
 ```

-We should also enable Gloo FDS, if it is not already (whitelist mode by default), so the proto descriptor is found:
+We should also enable Gloo Edge FDS, if it is not already (whitelist mode by default), so the proto descriptor is found:

 ```shell script
 kubectl label upstream -n gloo-system default-grpcstore-demo-80 discovery.solo.io/function_discovery=enabled